 Do Math at the Grocery

-Math is a skill that really needs to be practiced all summer long, but in all honesty, the kids get tired of doing the same computer programs or math sheets that they do during the school year.
-Teach them some real life math skills at the grocery store.
+Math is a skill that really needs to be practiced all summer long, but to be honest, kids get tired of doing the same computer programs or math sheets that they do during the school year.
+Teach them some real-life math skills at the grocery store.
 Have them practice rounding up each item and challenge them to keep a running total in their head while you are buying the groceries.
 Make it a game to see who gets the closest to the actual total.

 Have History Class on a Road Trip